thesephist/september/README.md

 and of course,

 - [The canonical implementation of Ink](https://github.com/thesephist).
-The parser and tokenizer in September are close ports of their Go equivalents.
+The parser and tokenizer in September are very much inspired by their Go equivalents.